Cuba's president says government has some blame for protests

 Police moved in and arrested dozens of protesters, sometimes violently, and the government has accused protesters of looting and vandalizing shops.
 Smaller protests continued Monday and officials reported at least one death.
 No incidents were reported Wednesday.

 “Our society is not a society that generates hatred and those people acted with hatred,” Díaz-Canel said.
-“The feeling of Cubans is a feeling of solidarity and these people carried out these armed acts, with vandalism ... yelling for deaths ... planning to raid public places, breaking, robbing, throwing stones.
+“The feeling of Cubans is a feeling of solidarity and these people carried out these armed acts, with vandalism ... yelling for deaths ... planning to raid public places, breaking, robbing, throwing stones.”

+Authorities did not report the number of people arrested, Col. Moraima Bravet of the Interior Ministry said Wednesday only that they are mostly between the ages of 25 and 37 and will be prosecuted such crimes as public disorder, assault, contempt, robbery or damage.

 Cuba is suffering its worst crisis in years from a combination of the coronavirus pandemic that has paralyzed its economy, including the vital tourism industry, inefficiencies in the state-run economy and the tightening of U.S. sanctions on the island.
 The administration of President Donald Trump imposed more than 200 measures against the island in four years.